New DNA results shed light on Iron Age use of whale bone and the remarkable process of decommissioning a broch in South Ronaldsay 2,000 years ago.

-Even though stranding may have been more common with a larger population of whales thought to exist in prehistory, it might be that both the practical impact, and the potential ideological and psychological effects of the appearance of a big stranded whale created the critical timing and final motivation for major change.
+Even though stranding may have been more common in prehistory, when there was a larger whale population, it might be that both the practical impact, and the potential ideological and psychological effects of the appearance of a massive whale was the impetus for a major change.

-Other Animal Offerings?
-Animal Bone Groups at The Cairns
+Other offerings?
+Animal bone groups at The Cairns

-Whales are not the only animals present in interesting circumstances during the final stages of the occupation and abandonment of the broch.
-Indeed, across the site there are what are known as animal bone groups (ABGs) present that date to the period of the broch and afterwards.
+Whales were not the only animals present in the final stages of the broch’s life.
+Across the site there are what are known as animal bone groups (ABGs) present that date to the broch period and afterwards.

-These are articulated animals, or articulated parts of animals, apparently deliberately deposited.
-These derive from cattle, sheep, and red deer as well as cat, pig, otter and even, in one case, an articulated seal flipper!
+These are articulated animals, or articulated parts of animals, apparently deliberately deposited and derive from cattle, sheep, and red deer as well as cat, pig, otter.
+There is even, in one case, an articulated seal flipper!

-To date, around twenty such ABGs have been recognised from The Cairns.
+To date, around 20 ABGs have been recognised from The Cairns.
 Probably many more await discovery.

-In many, or most, cases they may well be butchered joints of meat.
-It may be that these ABG’s are indeed portions of meat, but they are not discarded in middens as one might normally expect and seen elsewhere on the site.
+In many, or most, cases they may well represent butchered joints of meat.
+But if so, they were not discarded in middens as one might normally expect and seen elsewhere on the site.

-Instead, they were left in certain locations within the buildings of the site and across floors, and infills, as if they were actually posed.
+Instead, they were left in certain locations within the buildings and across floors, and infills, as if they were actually posed.
 Indeed, many look like they have been displayed.
-Some of the bones reveal traces of weathering on the surface of the bone, indicating a period of exposure prior to being covered in soil, rubble or new house floors.
+Some of the bones reveal traces of weathering on their surfaces, indicating a period of exposure prior to being covered in soil, rubble or new house floors.